robleroni/Puerro/docs/03-Virtual-DOM.md

 > How exactly white spaces are handled can be read in the [CSS Text Module Level 3 Specification](https://www.w3.org/TR/css-text-3).

-This needs to be taken into consideration when creating virutal elements since white spaces are not being created.
+This needs to be taken into consideration when creating virtual elements since white spaces are not being created.
 A possible workaround could be to use an advanced templating language like JSX.

 #### JSX (JavaScript XML)

-JSX is a preprocessor step which allows to write virtual DOM elements with the HTML/XML syntax.
-Basically, it compiles XML syntax into the above described notation using the `h` function before usinging it as a JavaScript file.
+JSX is a pre-processor step which allows to write virtual DOM elements with the HTML/XML syntax.
+Basically, it compiles XML syntax into the above described notation using the `h` function before using it as a JavaScript file.

 This project does not go into more detail on how it works and how to use it.